 The statutory authority was scheduled to expire September 30, 2020.
 However, the authority was extended to December 11, 2020, in the Continuing Resolution for FY21, and then extended again through September 30, 2021, in the Consolidated Appropriations Act of 2021.

-The current LMR authority was scheduled to expire September 30, 2021 but was subsequently extended through Continuing Resolution, first to December 3, 2021, and then to February 18, 2022.
+The current LMR authority was scheduled to expire September 30, 2021 but was subsequently extended through Continuing Resolution, first to December 3, 2021, and then to February 18, 2022, and then later to September 30, 2023.